marcelors27/purchase-service/README.md

 - **Production** – Merging into `main` triggers the deployment to the production Railway environment.
 The release branch can be deleted once merged.
 - **Hotfixes** – Critical production issues branch from `main` (`hotfix/<issue>`), ship the fix, and merge back into both `main` and `develop` to keep streams aligned.

+## CI Pipeline Stages

+- **Analyze** – Runs on every push/PR to `develop` and `main`.
+Restores dependencies, checks formatting via `dotnet format --verify-no-changes`, and builds with analyzers treating warnings as errors to enforce code style and quality gates.
+- **SAST (CodeQL)** – Executes only on `main` after the analyze stage succeeds.
+CodeQL inspects the C# solution for security flaws (e.g., injection, unsafe deserialization) and publishes results to the GitHub code-scanning dashboard.
+- **RAST (OWASP Zap)** – Also gated to `main`.
+Spins up PostgreSQL, launches the API, waits for readiness, and runs OWASP ZAP Baseline against the local endpoint to catch runtime security misconfigurations; always tears down the API afterward.

 ## Deploying to Railway

 ### Prerequisites